jaheyns/CfdOF/Readme.md

 Disclaimer:
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM® and OpenCFD® trade marks

-#### File format compatibility

-As the workbench is still in its early development phase and evolving rapidly, new developments may sometimes change the saved object format.
-This may mean that some objects do not load correctly from previously saved files, and must be re-generated.
-For better forward-compatibilty, it is advised that you save the Python script used to generate an analysis (right-click in Python console and choose 'Save history as').

 ## Features